anchpop/wise_mans_haskell/book.md

 Yes!
 A chain of `max`s will eventually output whichever value is highest, no matter where we put the parentheses.
 This means `max` is associative, so numbers form a semigroup under `max`.

-Semigroup isn't used very much, so I won't belabor this too long.
+Semigroup isn't used very often, so let's move on.

 ## Applicatives